symphco/engineering-standards/standards/typescript_standards.md

 let data: string;
 ```

-## Leverage Interface for Object Shapes
+## Leverage Types for Object Shapes
-Interfaces in TypeScript are powerful tools for defining the shapes of objects.
-Use interfaces to ensure objects have the expected structure.
-In the example below, an interface is used to standardize the users to ensure that constants provide the expected structure.
+Types in TypeScript are powerful tools for defining the shapes of objects.
+Use Types to ensure objects have the expected structure.
+In the example below, a Type is used to standardize the users to ensure that constants provide the expected structure.
 ```
-interface User {
+Type User = {
   fullName: string;
   age: number;
 }